-- 4.1.1 Any Brother who has knowledge of information on facts referred to in article of the Motu proprio "Vos estis lux mundi", or justified reasons for believing that one of these facts has been committed 'has the obligation to report it immediately to the Major Superior or to the person designated by the Province or the District.
-Reports can always be sent directly to the General Council of the Congregation. - 4.1.2 Any person may submit a report relating to the behaviours referred to in paragraph 1, by availing themselves of the conditions established in the preceding paragraph, or in any other appropriate manner. - 4.1.3 In schools and educational centres under the responsibility of the Congregation, everyone is obliged to report crimes as well as attacks committed on minors or vulnerable persons, of which they are aware, by complying with civil law in force in the country.
+4.1.1 Any Brother who is aware of information about any of the facts referred to in article 1 of the Motu proprio "Vos estis lux mundi", or who has good reason to believe that one of these facts has been committed, has the obligation to report it without delay to the Major Superior or to the person designated by the Province or District.
+The report may always be made directly to the General Council of the Congregation.
+If the person concerned is a Major Superior, the report is made to the Superior General.
+If the Superior General is concerned, the report is made to the Dicastery.